folio-org/ui-okapi-console/doc/running-a-complete-system.md

 server-side instructions and go straight to the [client side](#client-side).

-We will assume that all the software is checked out in the same directory, which we will designate as `$ROOT`.
+We will assume that all the software is checked out in the same parent directory, which we will designate as `$FOLIO_ROOT`.

 ## Server side